 Chickpeas and kidney beans

-One of the most versatile foods, chickpeas are high in folate so are a great addition to any plate.
-Chickpeas are high in protein, so are a good substitute to use on your meatless mondays!
-A chickpea curry, is a cheap and easy way to get folate into your diet.
+Chickpeas and kidney beans are a super versatile food and are a great addition to any plate.
+A chickpea or kidney bean curry is a cheap and easy way to get folate into your diet.
 Chickpeas are also a tasty addition to any salad, boosting your lunch time folate intake.

 It is common knowledge that oranges are full of vitamin C, which is important in keeping our immune system strong.
-A less well known fact is that oranges are also a great source of dietary folate.
-This gives you another reason to make sure that an orange is included as one of your 5 a day.
-Have it as a mid healthy morning snack, include it as part of a fruit salad, throw one into a smoothie in a smoothie, or drink a glass of natural orange juice with your breakfast.
+A less well known fact is that oranges are also a great source of dietary folate - giving you yet another reason to make sure that an orange is included as one of your 5 a day!

 Breads, pasta and rice